In this article we’re going to dive into the world of and check out your different options.

 This fabric-covered option features an inner moulded wooden shell with velvet interior, providing great protection.

-It comes in a range of colours for tenor, alto saxophone and soprano saxophone and can be carried using the handle or a .
+It comes in a range of colours for tenor, alto saxophone and soprano saxophone and can be carried using the handle or a shoulder strap.

 Two roomy exterior pockets allow for storage of accessories and inside there are dedicated spaces for the other main saxophone parts (mouthpiece & neck).

-Given its combination of lightweight design and a good level of protection, the PB310 PRO PAC sax c is a particularly popular option as a soprano sax case.
+Given its combination of lightweight design and a good level of protection, the PB310 PRO PAC sax case is a particularly popular option as a soprano sax case.

 Image | Product | Features | Price |